-Some compost toilets, like the Separett Villa 9000 / 9010 and the Separett Weekend, don’t need or use any cover material at all.
+Some compost toilets, like the Separett Villa 9000 / 9010 and the Separett Weekend, don’t need any cover material at all.
 This is because they use a fan to actively remove foul odours and help regulate the moisture content of the solids container.

 Although it’s a waste product, the distance travelled (air miles) can be an ecological issue to consider, but there are a few other practical issues that have come to light in terms of its suitability as a compost toilet cover material.

-Firstly, in reconstituting it with water, you are clearly making it quite moist, which goes against the principle of cover materials in that they should be fairly dry.
+Firstly, in reconstituting it with water, you are making it quite moist, which goes against the principle of cover materials in that they should be fairly dry.

 It might be an idea to try alternating covers, so you could try some straw and every other use, try sawdust or shavings.

-However, it can be a bit messy and dusty in use and a composting expert colleague of ours makes the following observations on wood ash
+However, it can be a bit messy and dusty in use and a composting expert friend of ours makes the following observations on wood ash

 Our personal take on wood ash is to use it occasionally and in conjunction with other covers, especially when you need a bit more odour control for whatever reason 😉

 However, the chunkier bits or ‘nibs’ that might come off electric planers, routers and the like are better.
 Don’t ever use sawdust from treated wood, plywood or MDF.

 One of the best ‘sawdusts’ is the ‘nibs’ of wood you get from using a chainsaw – they are often slightly damp when fresh, but perform extremely well.

 As you can see from the photo below, the shavings are fairly fine, but not a true ‘sawdust’.
-They are usually sourced from timber processing companies, so are technically a local waste product and are very dry and easy to store.
+Shavings are usually a waste product from timber processing companies, so they’re technically a local waste product and are very dry and easy to store.

-Compressed wood pellets, sold as cat litter, stove pellets or horse bedding are one of our favourites and give a reliable ‘all round’ performance.
+Compressed wood pellets, often sold as cat litter, stove pellets or horse bedding are one of our favourites and give a reliable ‘all round’ performance.
 Sprinkle some water over them to ‘fluff’ them up and they’ll cover well.

-As we mentioned above, if you can get something cheap or for free, and it’s fairly fine and organic, then give it a try!
-We’ve had customers use spent coffee grounds obtained for free from high street coffee shops (the only issue with coffee grounds is that they can be too damp when fresh, so need a bit of drying out), but if you like coffee, your toilet will smell great!
+If you can get something cheap or for free, and it’s fairly fine and organic, then give it a try!
+We’ve heard of people using spent coffee grounds obtained for free from high street coffee shops (the only issue with coffee grounds is that they can be too damp when fresh, so need a bit of drying out), but if you like coffee, your toilet will smell great!

 Keep it dry – for the moment!

 When the solids bucket is full and you transfer it onto your secondary compost pile/bin, then this is the time to reintroduce some moisture (urine?) as you accelerate the composting process, but that’s another topic for another day!